-- Beginning with 2017-2018 and 2018-2019 school year results, a school will be identified for participation rate if the school has a participation rate below 95% for the same subgroup, in the same subject (i.e., ELA or mathematics) for two consecutive years, and fails to improve participation rate, as determined by the Commissioner, as compared to the previous year for the same subgroup(s) and subject(s).
+- Beginning with 2017-2018 and 2018-2019 school year results, a school will be identified for participation rate if the school has a participation rate below 95% for the same subgroup, in the same subject (i.e., ELA or mathematics) for two consecutive years, and fails to improve participation rate, as determined by the Commissioner, as compared to the previous year for the same subgroup(s) and subject(s), except that such plan is not required if the subgroup performs at or above Level 3 on the Weighted Average Achievement Index.
 Such school must develop a participation rate improvement plan as described below. - Required plan for schools that fail to meet participation rate requirements - In the first year of identification, the school will conduct a participation rate self-assessment and develop a participation rate improvement plan: - The plan will be developed in collaboration with a committee composed of the school principal or their designee(s); school staff including teachers and student support staff, no more than fifty percent of whom shall be selected by the representative collective bargaining organization(s); and parents selected by school-related parent organizations (not employed by the district or a collective bargaining organization representing teachers or administrators in the district).
-A district may designate a school based management team or a community engagement team to be the committee for this purpose. - The plan must address participation of students from all subgroups, as defined in the regulation, for which the school has failed to meet the required 95% participation rate and failed to improve the participation rate as compared to the previous year. - The plan must be adopted by the district Board of Education (in New York City, the chancellor or chancellor's designee), after consultation with the committee. - In the second year of identification, if the school fails to improve its participation rates for the subgroup(s) and subject(s) for which the initial plan was required, the district will conduct a participation rate audit and develop an updated participation plan. - In the third year of identification, for any school for which a district audit and district participation improvement plan was completed in the previous school year and that fails to improve its participation rates for the subgroup(s) and subject(s) for which the plan was required, the district must work with a Board of Cooperative Educational Services (BOCES) to conduct a participation rate audit and develop an updated participation rate plan. - In the fourth year of identification, for any school for which a BOCES audit and BOCES participation improvement plan was completed in the previous school year and that fails to improve its participation rates for the subgroup(s) and subject(s) for which the plan was required, the Department will conduct an audit of the participation rate and the school may be required by the Commissioner to undertake additional activities to raise student participation in State assessments. - Beginning with 2017-2018 and 2018-2019 school year results, schools that are identified for participation rate and are among the lowest ten percent of schools within the State for participation rate must submit a participation rate plan for approval by the Commissioner.
-The Commissioner may require the district to set aside a portion of its Title I funding to support activities to increase student participation in state assessments.
+A district may designate a school based management team or a community engagement team to be the committee for this purpose. - The plan must address participation of students from all subgroups, as defined in the regulation, for which the school has failed to meet the required 95% participation rate and failed to improve the participation rate as compared to the previous year. - The plan must be adopted by the district Board of Education (in New York City, the chancellor or chancellor's designee), after consultation with the committee. - o In the second year of identification, if the school fails to improve its participation rates for the subgroup(s) and subject(s) for which the initial plan was required, the district will conduct a participation rate audit and develop an updated participation rate improvement plan. - In the third year of identification, for any school for which a district audit and district participation rate improvement plan was completed in the previous school year and that fails to improve its participation rates for the subgroup(s) and subject(s) for which the plan was required, the district must work with a Board of Cooperative Educational Services (BOCES) to conduct a participation rate audit and develop an updated participation improvement rate plan. - In the fourth year of identification, for any school for which a BOCES audit and BOCES participation rate improvement plan was completed in the previous school year and that fails to improve its participation rates for the subgroup(s) and subject(s) for which the plan was required, the Department will conduct an audit of the participation rate and the school may be required by the Commissioner to address recommendations in the audit intended to raise student participation in State assessments.

-Once a school is required to develop a participation improvement plan for a subgroup, the school must continue to update and implement the plan annually until such time as the subgroup meets the 95% participation requirement.
+- Beginning with 2017-2018 and 2018-2019 school year results, schools that are identified for participation rate and are among the lowest ten percent of schools within the State for participation rate must submit a participation rate improvement plan for approval by the Commissioner. - Once a school is required to develop a participation rate improvement plan for a subgroup, the school must continue to update and implement the plan annually until such time as the subgroup meets the 95% participation requirement.
+However, a new plan will not be required for schools that are showing improvement in participation rate.